Chaithanya182/nxtwatch/README.md

 In this project, let's build **Nxt Watch** by applying the concepts we have learned till now.

+Use the login credentials as :

+Username : rahul
+Password : rahul@2021

 ### Refer to the videos below:

 **Success View** <br/>